wgsl-tooling-wg/wesl-spec/Imports.md

 ## Behaviour-changing items

-These items cannot be imported, but they affect module behavior:
+These items cannot be imported, but they affect behavior:

 - [Extensions](https://www.w3.org/TR/WGSL/#extensions)
 - [Global diagnostic filters](https://www.w3.org/TR/WGSL/#global-diagnostic-directive)

-These are always set at the very top in the main module, and affect all imported modules.
+These are always set at the very top in the main file, and affect all loaded files.
 They come before the imports.

-When, during parsing of imported modules, we encounter an extension or a global diagnostic filter, we check if the main module enables it, or sets the filter.
+When, during parsing of loaded files, we encounter an extension or a global diagnostic filter, we check if the main file enables it, or sets the filter.

 If yes, everything is fine.
 If not, we throw an error.

-## Producing the final module
+## Producing the final file

-The final module is produced by taking each loaded module in topological order, with the main module last, and ensuring that each module is only taken once.
+The final file is produced by taking each loaded file in topological order, with the main file last, and ensuring that each file is only taken once.
 The results are then concatenated together.

 Dead code elimination is allowed, but not required.